 - Chest pain;

 These are some of the most common symptoms of AFib.
-The most characteristic of them all is the heart palpitations that have been occurred with no particular reason.
+The most characteristic of them all is the heart palpitations that have occurred for no particular reason.
 This is a result of the too many electrical signals that are being sent to the atria as your heart is going through AFib.
 If you often feel as if your heart is about to jump out of your chest without reason, do schedule a visit to the doctor.

 Because of the disrupted blood flow, your organs are not getting enough oxygen.